learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 </video>
 ```

 Why two sources?
 Compatibility!
-When HTML is rendered, your browser will try to
+When HTML is rendered, the browser will try to
 load the first source.
 If it fails, it will _fall back_ to the second source.

 All modern browsers support MP4 files.
 If we had the above video on a website,